Rotary union: Rubber

-Rubber is compounded on big industrial mixers which use rotary unions for water cooled rolls.
+Rubber is compounded on big industrial mixers which use rotary unions for water-cooled rolls.
 Rubber extrusion is similar to plastic extrusion, with rotary unions used to cool the extruder screw.

 Steel

-The steel industry is one of the largest users of rotary unions primarily for continuous casting machines (CCM) which use rotary unions to cool the numerous rolls that support molten slabs as it moves by gravity through various segments onto a run-out table to downstream annealing and heat treating.
-The slab is formed into coil or sheet.
-Coil is further converted in processing centers that require hydraulic unions for actuation of mandrels.
+The steel industry is one of the largest users of rotary unions primarily for continuous casting machines (CCM) which use rotary unions to cool the numerous rolls that support molten slabs as they move by gravity through various segments onto a run-out table to downstream annealing and heat treating.
+The slab is formed into a coil or sheet.
+The coil is further converted into processing centers that require hydraulic unions for the actuation of mandrels.

 Textiles

-The textile industry is a large user of water, steam and hot oil unions.
+The textile industry is a large user of water, steam, and hot oil unions.
 Weaving, dyeing and finishing processes are the largest users of rotary unions.

 Tires

-Rubber tire plants use industrial mixers, extruders, calendar train cooling stacks and rayon slashers to make tire cord.
+Rubber tire plants use industrial mixers, extruders, calendar train cooling stacks, and rayon slashers to make tire cords.
 Rotary unions are used in every process for temperature control.